Non-small cell lung cancerLung cancer - non-small cell; NSCLC

 - In each adult lung, there are about 300 million of these tiny alveoli.
 A thin membrane makes up the alveoli sacs.
 Oxygen and carbon dioxide pass through this membrane to and from

 - Capillaries, the smallest of our blood vessels, carry blood throughout the body.

 The major features of the lungs include the bronchi, the bronchioles, and the alveoli.
 The alveoli are the microscopic blood vessel-lined sacks in which oxygen and carbon dioxide gas are exchanged.

 Lung cancer develops when genetic mutations (changes) occur in a normal cell within the lung.
 As a result, the cell becomes abnormal in shape and behavior, and reproduces endlessly.
 The abnormal cells form a tumor that, if not surgically removed, invades neighboring blood vessels and lymph nodes and spreads to nearby sites.
 Eventually, the cancer can spread (metastasize) to locations throughout the body.

-The 2 major categories of lung cancer are small cell lung cancer and non-small cell lung cancer (NSCLC).
+The 2 major categories of lung cancer are small cell lung cancer (SCLC) and non-small cell lung cancer (NSCLC).
 Most lung cancers are non-small cell cancer, the subject of this report.
 Less common cancers of the lung are known as carcinoids, cylindromas, and certain sarcomas (cancer in soft tissues).
 Some experts believe all primary lung cancers come from a single common cancerous (malignant) stem cell.
 As it copies itself, that stem cell can develop into any one of these cancer types in different people.
-In about 40 to 65% of people with NSCLC, the cancer has spread to other areas of the body at the time of diagnosis.
+In about 40% of people with NSCLC, the cancer has spread to other areas of the body at the time of diagnosis.

 In addition, cancers in the lung may have spread from other sites, such as the breast, thyroid, or colon.
 In these cases, doctors name the cancer after its original location, such as "breast cancer with lung metastases."